isidzukuri/ml_education/readme.md

 - **Resource management**: tools to schedule and orchestrate your workloads to make the most out of your available resources.
 Examples: Airflow, Kubeflow, Metaflow.

-- **ML platform**: tools for aid the development of ML applications uch as mdel stores, feature stores, monitoring tools.
+- **ML platform**: tools for aid the development of ML applications such as mdel stores, feature stores, monitoring tools.
 Examples: SageMaker, MLflow

 - **Development environment**